 The Most Common Reasons a Life Insurance Claim Gets Denied

 Receiving a life insurance claim denial is one of the most frustrating and devastating things a grieving family can face.
-Unfortunately, it happens more often than most people realize.
-Understanding why insurers deny claims is the first step toward fighting back — or preventing the problem entirely.
+While outright denials are rare (industry data suggests well under 1% of claims are denied or seriously delayed), they still happen, and the consequences are enormous.
+Understanding why insurers deny claims is the first step toward fighting back, or preventing the problem entirely.

 Material Misrepresentation on the Application

-Material misrepresentation is the #1 reason life insurance claims are denied.
+Material misrepresentation remains the #1 reason life insurance claims are denied in 2026.
 This occurs when an applicant provides false, incomplete, or misleading information on their life insurance application that the insurer considers significant enough to have changed their underwriting decision.
 Even unintentional omissions can give an insurer grounds to void a policy and deny a claim.

 Common things people misrepresent on applications include: